Technical Details

 IPM designs typically utilize a single balance point – instead of the two pointy legs.
 While the above style can rotate, it needs to tip and spin at the same time.
 Think of the Wizard of Oz’s Tin Man trying to spin around.
 He can do it if he teeters first on one leg and then the next.
 IPM efforts typically employ a single balance point.

-If the curve of balance beam arc is softened, it will raise the spheres to the point – where they are at the same height as the pivot point(s) – which are the ends of stickmans’ legs – and this will destabilize the system causing it to fall.
+If the curve of balance beam arc is softened, it will raise the spheres to the point – where they are at the same height as the pivot point(s) – which are the ends of stickmans’ legs – and this will destabilize the system – making it want to invert, which causes it to fall.
 If the arc is increased it will lower the spheres (and essentially the Cg) and the system becomes much more stable.

 Most standing mobile designs have “balance beam” arms that are not symetrical – meaning that the mass of one sphere could be larger that the other – allowing one mass to become the “lower mass” and the corresonding upper side could embrace the tier design.